Cedar Cove Cottages

 While Mark pretty much stayed with the lakers, I decided to mix it up a bit and caught smallmouth bass fishing some of the rock shoals and points.
 I used a wacky-rigged Berkley PowerBait General as well as a drop shot rig set up with the Berkley Flatworm and the new Water Bug baits.
 I also caught some largemouth bass by flipping the weed mats with a Berkley Chigger Bug on a 3/4-ounce Ultra Tungsten weight.

 One of the interesting things about Big Rideau Lake is that it has an amazing population of giant panfish.
 In all of the fishing I’ve done over the course of my career throughout Ontario, I would say that this lake has some of the biggest pumpkin seeds and bluegills that I’ve ever seen.
-They seem to inhabit all different depths of the lake.
+They seem to inhabit all the different depths of the lake.
 You can catch them both shallow and deep—in the weeds, on rock humps, on points, and on breaks.
 They’re so big they almost look like smallmouth when you mark them on your graph.
 I ended up using a drop shot rig with a small, #2 Fusion19 hook with a 3/8-ounce Ultra Tungsten drop shot weight about 10 inches below the hook and a variety of Berkley Gulp! baits to catch these amazing panfish.

 In the two and a half days that I fished up there, the weather was beautiful.
-It was early September and what can I say—it couldn’t have been much better.
-The fish cooperated, and I caught all different types of species whether I fished shallow or deep.
+It was early September, and what can I say—it couldn’t have been much better.
+The fish cooperated, and I caught all different types of species, whether I fished shallow or deep.

 cedar cove cottages